Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 DIMENSIONS:

-should be normally closed so as to default to the withdrawn position on loss of station power.
-These valves exist in a 500 degrees C environment and are remotely operated by argon pressure.
+The movable fuel bundle withdrawal hydraulic sodium pressure release valves should be normally open and the movable fuel bundle insertion hydraulic sodium pressure application valves should be normally closed so as to cause the movable fuel bundles to default to the withdrawn position on loss of station power.
+These valves exist in a 500 degrees C environment.

 Assume that the hydraulic tubes are evenly spaced around the perimeter of the sodium pool.
 Then the average tube to tube center to center distance is: